Nikhilesh-cherukuri/Datamining-project/README.md

 5. Go to the app store and install ubuntu distribution of choice i installed ubuntu 22.04.1 LTS

-6.After installing the ubuntu setup the language and then create a default UNIX user with name ,username and password.
+6. After installing the ubuntu setup the language and then create a default UNIX user with name ,username and password.

 7. Now install the Git for Windows.exe then setup the git and launch.